 Our core thesis in this paper is that understanding regional idioms is an informative challenge to probe an LM's grasp of a local dialect.
-The reason is that the dialect's linguistic rules, syntax and grammar can be approximated or inferred from the prestige language, and thus an LM trained exclusively on that language can perform well on the unseen dialect.
-However, the dialect's idioms are unique to it, derived from the speaker population's shared culture and history, and thus cannot easily be inferred from learning about the completely different prestige population.
+The reason is that the dialect's linguistic rules, syntax and grammar can be approximated or inferred from the prestige dialect, and thus an LM trained exclusively on that dialect can perform well on the unseen minority dialect.
+However, a dialect's idioms are unique to it, derived from the speaker population's shared culture and history, and thus cannot be easily inferred from learning about a completely different prestige population.